 I’ve done a lot of hating on crunchy cookies over the past few weeks.
-It’s no secret that my preference is for chewy, gooey, soft cookies, but I do have a soft spot (hard spot?) in my heart for one crunchy cookie—the sweet, delicate, adorable spritz cookie.
+It’s no secret that my preference is for chewy, gooey, soft cookies, like my perfect Chewy Gingerbread Cookies.
+But I do have a soft spot (hard spot?) in my heart for one crunchy cookie—the sweet, delicate, adorable spritz cookie.

 I think part of why I love spritz cookies so much is that they are just so darn fun to make.
 I pull out my cookie press exactly once a year, but it is still one of my favorite things to do around the holidays.
 I mean.
 It’s a gun.
 That shoots out cookies.
 How awesome is that?

-The name “spritz” comes from the German word spritzen which means “to squirt,” which refers to how the dough is squirted out of the cookie press to form the cookies.
+The name “spritz” comes from the German word spritzen, which means “to squirt,” referring to how the dough is squirted out of the cookie press to form the cookies.
 The standard recipe for spritz cookies is buttery and sweet, and delicious all on its own, but I tend to like to dress up my spritz cookies with a little bit of festive flavor.
 This version uses two classic holiday flavors—clementines and cloves.

 I love having a couple of these cookies with a mug of tea.
 These are not decadent cookies.
 They are light, delicate, and just a little bit sweet.
 They’re the perfect cookie if you’re looking for a little bit of a treat, but don’t want to overload yourself with a sugar bomb.

 Typically, you’ll find a lot of spritz cookies decked out to the nines with food coloring, sprinkles, and other candies, but I like to keep my spritz cookies pretty simple—I just sprinkle them with a bit of sugar right before baking.
 It gives them a really beautiful shimmer.

 We’re spending this weekend with my family celebrating Christmas—I’m leaving my computer at home and enjoying my family!
 I hope you have absolutely wonderful weekend!